mjhea0/thinkful-mentor/list_comprehensions/readme.md

 ## Part 1: Intro

-Let’s start with looking at simple list.
+Let’s start with looking at simple list comprehension.
 It's common to construct a new list based on values from an existing list after they, say, are filtered by an expression.

 Try this in your shell: